-Led by ukulele enthusiasts Jen Chang and Harvey Soon, we are a bunch of fun-loving people who all share the joy of playing the friendly ukulele (aka uke) in a song circle normally on the second Sunday of every month at the Evergreen Cultural Centre in Coquitlam.
+Led by ukulele enthusiasts Jen C. and Harvey S., we are a bunch of fun-loving people who all share the joy of playing the friendly ukulele (aka uke) in a song circle normally on the second Sunday of every month at the Evergreen Cultural Centre in Coquitlam.

 While there is no membership fee, a suggested donation of $3.50 to help defray the venue rental is appreciated.
 The Cuties bring snacks to share during the 15-minute break.
 Coffee and tea are provided free-of-charge.